arocks/rescuekerala/README.md

 If you are using [pipenv](https://docs.pipenv.org/), then install dependencies for development:

 ```
+pip install pipenv
 pipenv install --dev
 ```

+Or in short, the same commands can be executed by entering `make setup`.

 Now you need to enter the pipenv shell:

 ```
 pipenv shell
 ```
+Again, the same commands can be executed by entering `make setup`.

 4. Run database migrations.